percona/postgresql-docs/docs/tarball.md

 There are the following tarballs available both for x86_64 and ARM64 architectures:

+* percona-postgresql-{{dockertag}}-ssl1.1-linux-aarch64.tar.gz  - for operating systems on ARM64 architecture that run OpenSSL version 1.x
-* percona-postgresql-{{dockertag}}-ssl1.1-linux-<architecture>.tar.gz  - for operating systems that run OpenSSL version 1.x
+* percona-postgresql-{{dockertag}}-ssl1.1-linux-x86_64.tar.gz  - for operating systems on x86_64 architecture that run OpenSSL version 1.x
+* percona-postgresql-{{dockertag}}-ssl3-linux-aarch64.tar.gz - for operating systems on ARM64 architecture that run OpenSSL version 3.x
-* percona-postgresql-{{dockertag}}-ssl3-linux-<architecture>.tar.gz - for operating systems that run OpenSSL version 3.x
+* percona-postgresql-{{dockertag}}-ssl3-linux-x86_64.tar.gz - for operating systems on x86_64 architecture that run OpenSSL version 3.x

 To check what OpenSSL version you have, run the following command: